port-demo/port-upbound-demo/README.md

 Before following the guide, you will need to set up an Upbound organization, initialize it and keep track of some information:
 - Save the `Organization ID` for later;
 - Set up the default EKSaaS configuration in the Upbound organization;
+- Deploy a control plane (or many).
+Save their `identifiers` for later.
 - Create an API token and save it for later.

 ## <ins>Port</ins>